kaleidawave/ezno/checker/specification/specification.md

 let x: number = 5;
 ```

-- Variable x used before declaration
+- Variable 'x' used before declaration

 > Not shown in the example but thanks to [#69](https://github.com/kaleidawave/ezno/pull/69) for adding the position of the error